Skip to menu Skip to content

 Learning outcomes:

-• I know more about how sexual violence is an abuse of power.
+- I understand how sexual violence is an abuse of power.

-• I feel more confident recognising sexual violence.
+- I feel more confident recognising sexual violence when I see it.

 Learning outcomes: